otrv4/otrv4/architecture-decisions/003-user-profile.md

 Because of the decision to use the Ed448 signature algorithm, OTRv4 will use the `z` value for the NIZKPK (Auth()) in the DAKE and for the Ed448 signature.
-It is unclear if this is a security risk in this context.
+It is unclear if this is a security risk in this context. //TODO: Clarify this